MorbetMacErp/invoicePrinter/README.md

 ```
 To now make use of invoicePrinter see the following example usage and/or the ./Docs/api/index.html

+Just using this little change to test the gpg key and automatic signing.

 ## Example usage
 ```php
 <?php